What is a Car Insurance Grace Period?

 What exactly is a grace period?

 A grace period is the amount of time you have to make your insurance payment after your normal due date.
+Paying within an allotted grace period will allow your insurance policy to continue without a lapse in insurance coverage.

 How long is a grace period normally?